dtrierweiler19/dtrierweiler19.github.io/data/projects.md

 </ul>

 <h3><a target="_blank" href="http://guides.lib.washington.edu/content.php?pid=228051&sid=1887212">Audio Preservation, Organization and Archiving</a></h3>
-<h4>UW Libraries Suzzallo/Allen Media Center: the Pacific Northwest "Puget Sounds" Digital Audio Archives</h4>
+<h4>UW Libraries Suzzallo/Allen Media Center: the Pacific Northwest "Puget Sounds" Digital Audio Archives, Jan 2013-Dec 2014</h4>
 <p>As an intern and Student Assistant at the UW Libraries Media Center, I have had several opportunities to investigate digital preservation techniques and collection development.
 Two projects in particular captured the spirit of alternative music and performance in music venues unique to Seattle.</p>
 <p>I gained hands-on experience digitizing, re-encoding, and editing audio files using Open Source tool Audacity as well as creating academic LibGuides and other online resources for the UW Library community.
 Both have been uploaded to cloud-based audio service Soundcloud.com to maximize direct user access to content if only temporarily, until similarly usable and longer-term access repository options may be identified</p>